-The Municipality's main sources of revenue are government operating grants, taxation revenues and user fees.
+The Municipality main sources of revenue are government operating grants, taxation revenues and user fees.
 In March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
 This resulted in the Canadian and Provincial governments enacting emergency measures to combat the spread of the virus.
-The Municipality's closed certain facilities to the public based on recommendations from Public Health Ontario.
+The Municipality closed certain facilities to the public based on recommendations from Public Health Ontario.
 When determined safe to do so, these facilities were reopened, with social distancing requirements and Public Health regulations followed.

 In response to the adverse impact the pandemic has had on certain revenue streams, the Municipality has undertaken certain cost cutting measures.
-The Provincial government has provided financial relief in the form of Safe Restart funding totaling \$236,400.
-Of the \$236,400 received, \$124,337 has been reserved.
+In 2021, the Provincial government has provided additional financial relief in the form of Safe Restart funding totaling \$59,303.